« View All Posts

 If you don’t own your trailer, you’ll be considered a “power only” owner-operator, which means that you own your tractor only and you can rent a trailer for a small fee.

-Essentially, as this type of owner-operator you’re like a lease operator but without the truck payment.
+Essentially, as this type of owner-operator you’re similar to a lease operator but without the lease payment and term agreement.

 New call-to-action

-When you're under your own authority as an owner-operator, you are entirely independent.
+When you're under your own authority as an owner-operator, you're entirely independent.
 You won’t have any support from a trucking company.

 While you’ll still need to pass a DOT inspection, you can do what you please with the truck.
-There are no limits on how old the truck is, you can do your own maintenance and you can go to whatever shop you prefer.
+There are no limits on how old the truck is, you can do your own maintenance, and you can go to whichever shop you prefer.
 You can choose to have a camera in your truck or you can choose to run without one.
-You won’t need to have a speed limiter.

 You’ll not only manage the booking of loads, but you’ll need to manage your day-to-day.
 That means a lot of paperwork and a lot of details you may not have thought of.
-There are a lot of boxes you must check off, and if you don’t, you can get yourself in trouble.
+There are a lot of boxes you must check off, and if you don’t check them off, you can get yourself in trouble.

-You’ll need your own line of credit if you run into financial trouble (for instance, if you’re slammed with a huge maintenance repair).
+You’ll need to secure a line of credit if you run into financial trouble (for instance, if you’re slammed with a huge maintenance repair).
 You’ll need quite the cash flow to cover expensive purchases, such as fuel.
 You’ll need some type of maintenance or escrow account.
 You’ll need to pay for everything from plates and permits to tolls.

 With great risk comes great reward.
 The sky is really the limit when you have your own authority.
 You may even decide to hire drivers to work alongside you.